-Children will take more risks as they begin to walk.
-They will be curious and want to climb and explore.
+Children take more risks as they begin to walk.
+They become curious and want to climb and explore.
 Climbing is a big part of their development.
 This can lead to fall-related injuries.

 - raised surfaces

 Never leave a child alone on a changing table or raised surface.
 They can wiggle off and fall from any raised surface.
 This can cause serious injury.

 Do not leave a baby bouncer, car seat or any other sitting device on a raised surface, such as a table.
 The child could topple over.

 Falling down the stairs is one of the most common causes of falls in children.
 To prevent this, install protective stair gates at the top and the bottom of stairs.